 Farming in the wilderness.

 All of our fruits and vegetables are grown on our family farm using sparkling clean natural well water and healthy organic processes.
-At our high desert property, we also use pure organic guidelines to raise steers, chickens, pigs and goats.
+At our high desert property, we also use organic guidelines to raise steers, chickens and pigs.

 Close encounter of the bobcat kind.

 Farmer Phil woke up one night because the dogs where barking.
 Armed with only a flashlight, he went to investigate and at first, didn't see anything.

 On his way back to the house he decided to shine the light in the trees, and there was a bobcat in the pepper tree above the chicken coupe.